-Cerebral amyloid angiopathy is a neurological condition in which proteins called amyloid build up on the walls of the arteries in the brain.
-The condition increases the risk of hemorrhagic stroke and dementia.
+Cerebral amyloid angiopathy (CAA) is a condition in which proteins called amyloid build up on the walls of the arteries in the brain.
+CAA causes bleeding into the brain (hemorrhagic stroke) and dementia.

-Persons with this condition have deposits of amyloid protein in the walls of the brain arteries.
+People with CAA have deposits of amyloid protein in the walls of blood vessels in the brain.
 The protein is usually not deposited anywhere else in the body.

-Cerebral amyloid angiopathy can cause bleeding into the brain.
-Usually bleeding occurs in the outer parts of the brain, called the lobes, and not the deep areas.
+CAA can cause bleeding into the brain.
+Bleeding often occurs in the outer parts of the brain, called the cortex, and not the deep areas.
 Symptoms occur because bleeding in the brain harms brain tissue.
-Sometimes, patients develop gradual memory problems.
-When a CT scan is done, there are signs that they have had bleeding in the brain that they may not have realized.
+Some people have gradual memory problems.
+When a CT scan is done, there are often signs that they have had bleeding in the brain that they may not have realized.

 If there is a lot of bleeding, immediate symptoms occur and resemble a stroke.
-Such immediate symptoms include:
+These symptoms include:

-- Headache (usually in a specific part of the head)
+- Headache (usually in a certain part of the head)

-- Neurologic changes that may start suddenly, including confusion, delirium, double vision, decreased vision, sensation changes, speech difficulties, weakness, or paralysis
+- Nervous system changes that may start suddenly, including confusion, delirium, double vision, decreased vision, sensation changes, speech problems, weakness, or paralysis

 - Stupor or coma (rarely)